 We were up and ready to spend the day on Inle Lake.
 We headed to the riverbank to catch a long boat which took us to some local markets.
 The boat ride took an hour.
 On the way we passed fisherman paddling their boats.
 They have a unique technique; they stand up at the end of the boat and use their leg to push their oar through the water.
 It requires great balance and technique to manoeuvre the boats the way these fishermen do.

 From there we headed off by long boat to a Pagoda and then on through canals to plantations.
 These plantations were growing tomatoes and other crops.
 What was unique about this was that the soil was on top of Lilly pads floating on the water.

 Towards the end of the day we watched two teams of traditional rowers compete against each other in the best of three races.
 The crew comprised of young boys to old men.

 After that we stayed and watched the sun set over the lake and then headed back by longboat to be dropped off near the hotel.

-We headed east to Pindaya Caves.
+We headed North West to Pindaya Caves.
 Pindaya caves are set in a limestone ridge overlooking a picturesque lake where thousands of different types of Buddha images are displayed in the various Cave chambers.